Shanwicky/System-Monitoring-Management-Tool/README.md

 # IT Support System

-A comprehensive CLI-based system management and monitoring tool for IT professionals.
+A CLI-based system management and monitoring tool for IT professionals.

 ## Features